deftkitten/gen-prog-notes/CSS.md

 - `background-color`
 - `padding` - controls the amount of space between the element's content and its border
   - `padding-top`, `padding-right`, `padding-left`, `padding-bottom`
+  - `padding: 10px 20px 10px 20px;` (top right bottom left)
-- `margin` - controls the amount of space between an element's border and surrounding elements; if you set an element's margin to a negative value, the element will grow larger.
+- `margin` - controls the amount of space between an element's border and surrounding elements; if you set an element's margin to a negative value, the element will grow larger
+  - `margin-top`, `margin-right`, `margin-bottom`, and `margin-left`
+  - `margin: 10px 20px 10px 20px;` (top right bottom left)
 - `border`

 ## CSS Selectors